 But for those (like me) who had furniture, you’ll need to either sell, store, or give it away.

 The same applies for your clothes and things you don’t want to take.
-I gave away most of my stuff, but I use Clutter for storage (highly recommended, click here for $100 off your first month), and Spot Hero for storing my car!
+I gave away most of my stuff, but I used Clutter for storage (highly recommended, click here for $100 off your first month), and Spot Hero for storing my car!

 I’d highly recommend trying to only bring two big suitcases with you.
 Trust me when I say it’s a pain in the ass to travel with a ton of luggage.
 Plus you’ll want to buy new local items when you arrive!

 Taxes, EW.
-I don’t have much to say about them besides if you move out of the US, you may be eligible to owe less (if you’re a digital worker) if you don’t live in the US for the majority of the year.
+I don’t have much to say about them besides if you move out of the US, you may be eligible to owe less (if you’re a digital worker) and if you don’t live in the US for the majority of the year.

 Yet another misconception I love to hate is when people are scared to go abroad because they “don’t know the language” or simply because they think adjusting to another culture will be difficult.